gbm1015/Crowdfunding_ETL/README.md

 5. Used the database schema, and created the tables in the correct order (campaign table was last) to handle the foreign keys.
 6. Verified the table creation by running a SELECT statement for each table.
 7. Imported each CSV file into its corresponding SQL table.
 8. Verified that each table had the correct data by running a SELECT statement for each.
-Added screenshots of tables; in some cases they were partial tables (not complete rows and/or columns counts).
+Added screenshots of tables; in some cases they were partial tables (not complete rows and/or column counts).

 ## References